-KGTF has approximately \$632,000 invested in capital assets.
-This represents a net decrease of approximately \$226 thousand, or 26% over the previous year.
+KGTF has approximately \$481,000 invested in capital assets.
+This represents a net decrease of approximately \$150,000, or 24% over the previous year.
 Once again this decrease results primarily from depreciation expense.
 The actual composition and the activity within these accounts are presented in more detail in the notes to the financial statements.
 Significant capital asset outlays in the current year were comprised primarily of upgrades to studio and broadcast equipment.

-The Federal Communications Commission has mandated that KGTF transmit a digital signal by the year 2006.
+The latest Federal Communications Commission mandate stipulates that KGTF transmit a digital signal by the year 2009.
 KGTF has continued to move forward to meet this mandate by securing a \$500,000 grant from CPB to cover the purchase and installation of a new digital antenna and transmitter system.
-Upon the execution of the contract and the receipt of funds, we pursued our digital conversion project only to find that the existing 180-foot KGTF tower would require significant reinforcement in order to accommodate a new three-ton digital antenna.
-KGTF would now need to seek out additional grant funding to address the tower's necessary upgrade.
-We did just that in applying for another Digital Distribution Fund Round 7 Grant from the Corporation for Public Broadcasting (CPB) for an additional \$100,000.
-The station has been informed that we were successful in our grant application and the CPB is presently adding this new grant to our existing contract so we can proceed immediately.
-Our intent is to immediately prioritize the tower upgrade project and proceed with our digital conversion plan and ultimately comply with the federal mandate to transmit a digital signal throughout the island of Guam.
-The new timeline for completion of the digital conversion is June 2005.
+Upon the execution of the contract and the receipt of funds, KGTF sought out additional grant funds to address the existing tower's reinforcement upgrade.
+We were successful in applying for the Digital Distribution Fund Round 7 Grant from the Corporation for Public Broadcasting (CPB) for an additional \$100,000.
+The intent was to immediately prioritize the tower upgrade project and proceed with our digital conversion plan.
+However, in the course of completing the tower structural analysis, KGTF was made aware that very substantial work would be needed on the existing tower to make it suitable for a DTV antenna and that the tower elevation was poor.
+It was recommended that KGTF build a new tower at a different site and we went forward seeking FCC approval for an extension of our construction permit and site change application.
+At this time, KGTF has secured approval from the Board of Directors for the Chamorro Land Trust for a long-term lease for 6000 square meters in Barrigada Heights, as well as 929 square meters in Merizo for our new and future tower and antenna sites.
+We are now in communications with the CPB about the changes in location and budgetary requirements in order to continue with the digitization process.